 Understanding Purpose, Structure & Emotion In Content

 You are one step closer to understanding why you must write with purpose, structure and emotion.
 Not just software code structure to present your content.
-But, deliberate thought and planning in your creative process in describing to the rest of the world the thoughts wish to convey.
+But, deliberate thought and planning in your creative process in describing to the rest of the world the thoughts you wish to convey.
 What it is that you do and feel- Communicating.
 Whether you are a startup or agency, you must have a plan. you must have actionable items and accountability.
 To oneself or even a writing team.

 What is the purpose of your content piece?
 What is it that you wish to achieve?
 Have you outlined the metrics you are going to measure?
 What tools will be used to garner statistical data that show you have met your metric goals?
 Stop right now and travel down to my comments section and share with everyone how you plan the purpose and metrics of a specific content piece?